mne-tools/mne-hfo/README.md

 =======

-MNE-HFO is a Python package that computes estimates of high-frequency oscillations in iEEG data stored in [BIDS](https://bids.neuroimaging.io/)-compatible datasets with the help of [MNE-Python](https://mne.tools/stable/index.html).
+MNE-HFO is a Python package that computes estimates of high-frequency oscillations in iEEG data stored in the [BIDS-compatible](https://bids.neuroimaging.io/) datasets with the help of [MNE-Python](https://mne.tools/stable/index.html).

 NOTE: This is currently in ALPHA stage, and we are looking for contributors.
 Please get in touch via Issues tab if you